mehmetcemyucel/codenews/DEPLOYMENT.md

 # 🚀 Deployment Guide (English)

 This document explains how to deploy CodeNews with Docker, GitHub Actions, or plain SSH.
-It assumes the non-commercial License in `LICENSE`.
+The project is distributed under the Apache License 2.0 (`LICENSE`).

 ## 1. Prerequisites
 - Docker Engine + Docker Compose (v2+ recommended)